Who can apply?

 - All applicants and partners will be required to submit the same level of evidence of legal status and supporting documentation (including Expression of Interest and Application forms) in English in order to enable due diligence to be conducted.

-- Applications must demonstrate intent to benefit one or more of the Fund’s 12 target countries as their main aim.
-If private owners or for-profit organisations are involved in a project, we expect the benefit to the social and economic development of the target country to outweigh any private gain.
+- If private owners or for-profit organisations are involved in a project, we expect the benefit to the social and economic development of the target country to outweigh any private gain.

 How much can you apply for?

 - Applicants may apply for grants from £5,000 up to £100,000.